monk-afk/SquareOne/exp2.md

 `Fortune` Used to determine the output of your luck.

-The two stats which are not player-facing are top secret ;) *wink* Don't even worry about it.
+`Activity` Is how much stuff you do in-game.
+Being AFK will not earn Activity points.

+`OnlineTime` Self explanatory.

 ___

-### Dying sucks
+### Bones

-Dying used to come with a choice of returning to bones at a cost of %10 exp, and players needed at least 1 exp to use `/bones`

-The new system doesn't give the dying player a choice of losing exp, and now using `/bones` is free, and can be used anytime.

-Only one death position is saved.
-If the player dies again and hasn't returned to bones position, the new death overwrites the old death.
+To return to bones, use `/bones` after dying.

+Using `/bones` will not cost EXP.
+However, sometimes dying will cost EXP.

-Bones will drop anywhere, and if you are killed by another player inside their protected area, you cannot return to bones by command.
+If you are killed by another player inside their protected area, you cannot return to bones by command.

 ___

-### I do feel lucky

-Having a higher Luck or Fortune stat doesn't mean you'll have better results, and being lucky doesn't always mean being fortunate.

-These two stats are best explained by example.

-When a player dies, a draw between 0 and 1 is compared against their Luck.
-If the draw is lower than their Luck, exp is lost.

-The average win over loss for this draw is about 36%.

-Next is a Fortune check to get the amount of exp lost.
-In this case, having a high Fortune stat results in lower exp lost.

-Luck determines the 'if' an outcome will occur, and fortune guages 'how much' the outcome will produce.

-- - -  > <sup>**I won the lottery!** <sub>*But I only won $5*...</sub></sup>
+### Luck and Fortune

+Luck and Fortune can be used as Multipliers or Determinators for certain events.

+Luck is always changing, and will never go above 1.
+  - Used to multiply Blue Diamond drops
+  - Used to determine EXP loss on dying

+Fortune will normally increase, and sometimes decrease.
+  - Used to multiply Pink Diamond drops
+  - Used to calculate total amount EXP lost on dying

 ___